arwehrman/top_rollerderby_leagues/notes.md

     -location
     -url
 2. put league instances into an array maybe use @@all?
-3. create a method that list leagues by rank
+3. create a method that list leagues by rank- done
+4. pull only top 10 leagues- done
+5. method to create league profile

  Scraper
  1. scrape league information